Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 Alabama Performance Insights

-- The Crimson Tide are outscoring opponents by 23.0 points per game with a +138 scoring differential overall.
-They put up 97.8 points per game (first in college basketball) and give up 74.8 per contest (264th in college basketball).
+- The Crimson Tide have a +138 scoring differential, topping opponents by 23 points per game.
+They're putting up 97.8 points per game to rank first in college basketball and are allowing 74.8 per outing to rank 264th in college basketball.

-- Alabama wins the rebound battle by 11.6 boards on average.
-It records 36.8 rebounds per game, which ranks 63rd in college basketball, while its opponents grab 25.2 per contest.
+- The 36.8 rebounds per game Alabama averages rank 63rd in college basketball, and are 11.6 more than the 25.2 its opponents pull down per outing.

-- Alabama makes 10.2 three-pointers per game (19th in college basketball) while shooting 43.0% from deep (third-best in college basketball).
-It is making 3.2 more threes per contest than its opponents, who drain 7.0 per game while shooting 32.3%.
+- Alabama connects on 10.2 three-pointers per game (19th in college basketball) at a 43% rate (third-best in college basketball), compared to the 7 per game its opponents make at a 32.3% rate.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.